LucasPortinho/MinigamesProject/README.md

 Designed with vanilla JavaScript for core game logic.

-Fully responsive and works on desktop and mobile devices
+Fully responsive and works on desktop and mobile devices (Media-queries not finished yet)

 ## 🛠️ Technologies Used